-Programs accomplish the goals or produce the student learning competencies they establish within their assessment plans.
+1. Programs deliver or instruct the student learning competencies they establish within their assessment plans.

-- a) Summarize the success the program has had in accomplishing the goals or producing the learning competencies that have been identified in the program's targeted assessment plan. - 2.
-Programs document revised planning and strategies that strengthen performance on student learning competencies.

-- a) Provide at least one example of changes implemented to the program and/or its courses as a result of assessment planning efforts over the last review cycle. - b) Indicate how student achievement of proficiency on learning competencies has improved over time as a result of the program's assessment planning. - c) Using the assessment plan in Aquila or a plan provided by the program, provide at least one example of how it has been changed to strengthen its usefulness to the program for monitoring, maintaining, or evaluating performance on student learning competencies.
+- Summarize the success the program has had in delivering or instructing the learning competencies that have been identified in the program's targeted assessment plan. - Programs document revised planning and strategies that strengthen performance on student learning competencies.
+Guidelines: - a) Program Changes: Provide at least one example of changes implemented to the program and/or its courses as a result of assessment planning efforts over the last review cycle. - b) Improvement in Learning: Indicate how student achievement of proficiency on learning competencies has improved over time as a result of the program's assessment planning. - Planning/Evaluation Changes: Using the assessment plan in Aquila or a plan provided by the program, provide at least one example of how it has been changed to strengthen its usefulness to the program for monitoring, ii.
+CONTINUOUS IMPROVEMENT IN PROGRAM OPERATIONS